Stress… Did that word just stress you out?!

 - If you start to get sleepy – go to bed!

-- Max Relax powder: a blend to calm a busy mind
+- Max Relax: a blend to calm a busy mind

 - Magnesium: restless legs?
 This can really help!